-Rosalynde LeBlanc Loo has spent over twenty-years in dance as a performer, choreographer and educator.
+Rosalynde LeBlanc Loo has spent over twenty-years in dance as a performer and choreographer.
 She holds a BFA from the State University of New York at Purchase and an MFA from Hollins University.
-She was a member of the Bill T. Jones/Arnie Zane Dance Company (1993-1999), Mikhail Baryshnikov’s White Oak Dance Project (1999-2002), and the Liz Gerring Dance Company (2003-2006).
-In addition to performing the work of various independent choreographers, LeBlanc Loo has also danced with New York City’s Metropolitan Opera and for the 250th Mozart Celebration in Salzburg, Austria.
-She has had her writing published in the leading international dance periodicals, Dance Magazine and Ballettanz, and her choreography presented in venues around the country.
+She is a professor and current Chair of the Dance Program at Loyola Marymount University.
+Prior to her academic career, Rosalynde was a member of the Bill T. Jones/Arnie Zane Company (1993-1999), Mikhail Baryshnikov’s White Oak Dance Project (1999-2002), and the Liz Gerring Dance Company (2003-2006).
+In addition to performing the work of various independent choreographers, Rosalynde has also danced in opera productions with New York’s Metropolitan Opera and the 250th Mozart Celebration in Salzburg, Austria.
+She has had her writing published in the leading international dance periodicals, Dance Magazine and Ballettanz, and her choreography has been presented in venues around the country.

 Hollins University: M.F.A., Dance 2011

 State University of New York at Purchase: B.F.A., Dance 1994